Asset parameters 1 - transaction costs

 Simulated extra slippage in seconds (default = 5), used in [Test] mode only.
 In Fill modes above 0, slippage is simulated by filling or closing orders not at the current price, but at a price expected after the given number of seconds.
 The direction and length of the next candle is used for estimating the price.
 For instance, with 1-minute bars and Slippage at 15, the order is filled at a price within the first quarter of the next bar.
 The larger the Slippage variable, the larger is the price range and thus the deviation of the fill or close price from the current price.
 For hitting entry, stop, or takeprofit limits, slippage is simulated by taking a price from the current tick range, regardless of the Slippage variable.

 Extra slippage has normally a negative effect on systems that go with the trend and can noticeably reduce the profit especially on short time frames.
-But can also be in favor of the trader in some cases, especially with counter-trend systems.
+But slippage can also be in favor of the trader, especially with counter-trend or mean-reversion systems.
 It is recommended to test systems with and without slippage for determining its effect on the result.
-Slippage at 0 disables extra slippage, but entry, stop, or takeprofit limits still cause slippage unless Fill is also set to 0 (naive simulation mode).
+Slippage at 0 disables extra slippage, but entry, stop, or takeprofit limits still cause slippage unless Fill is set to NAIVE.
 Setting Slippage to a negative amount simulates asymmetric slippage that is always in adverse direction.
-Asymmetric slippage is illegal, but some trading platforms allow the broker to automatically apply asymmetric slippage for reducing the win chance of their clients.
+Some trading platforms allow the broker to automatically apply asymmetric slippage for reducing the win chance of their clients.

 Commission is reduced by 50% for expired options (since fees are usually not charged for expiration), and initialized to zero in binary trading mode (since binary brokers get their commission via payout, see below).
 When set in the script, it must be set individually for every traded asset.

-It is equivalent to an additional spread, with a size in pips given by Commission*LotAmount/10000/PIPCost for currencies and Commission*LotAmount/PIPCost for all other assets.
+Commission is equivalent to an additional spread with a size in pips of Commission*LotAmount/10000/PIPCost for currencies, and Commission*LotAmount/PIPCost for all other assets.

 Payout in percent of the invested Margin for binary trading (set(BINARY)).
 Winning trades win the invested amount plus the WinPayout, losing trades lose the invested amount minus the LossPayout.
 The payout variables must be set individually for every traded asset.
 Spread and Commission should be set to 0 for normal binary trades.